pomegranate-rabbit/onboarding/README.md

 Because screen recordings can take up a lot of storage (~300 mb per hour), we provide the option for your to upload recordings directly to your Google Drive.
 You can find the setup instructions [here](https://docs.google.com/document/d/1kcVAi28N4hAu_FuuRBffViv0rwcA2tny7jCBvH-0zyI/edit?tab=t.cqbysjja5sff).

+### Verification

+After you run a quick test of the recorder, confirm that the artifacts were written to disk.
+Open the `swe-prod-recorder/.data/` directory and you should see per-session folders containing timestamped screenshots, keyboard actions, and mouse-movement traces.

 > Reminder to update your [completion status](https://forms.gle/SLXdJk3SbjHCYnpd9) once you have completed this step.

 ## 3) Install AI Coding Tools